 Kikopup features Emily Larlham, who might not have any official training credentials but who seems like a very confident expert.
 Her spin on training focuses on building trust with dogs and using scientifically proven training methods, which can be a great fit for many dog owners.

 Like Howcast, Kikopup is excellent because it features short videos that give viewers a great deal of information quickly.
 Kikopup stands out, though, because it is one of the few sites that will teach you how to train multiple dogs at the same time.
-This makes the site a really good fit for building relationships with a new pup or dealing with basic behavior issues, but the lack of in-depth content does make it harder to find solutions to more serious behavior issues.
+This makes the site a really good fit for building relationships with a new pup or dealing with basic behavior issues like housebreaking a puppy, but the lack of in-depth content does make it harder to find solutions to more serious behavior issues.

 Journey Dog Training